Body Cam Footage Shows Police Officer Trying To Shoot Family Dog, Hitting Young Girl Instead

 Betts has since been charged with one count of aggravated battery, a level 8 felony, for the affair.
 He has entered a not guilty plea in preliminary hearings that are also partially responsible for the public release of the body cam footage.

-The footage was withheld from the media until it was presented in open court, and was released to the media on the decision of the Sedgwick County District Attorney.
+The footage was withheld from the media until it was presented in open court and was released to the media on the decision of the Sedgwick County District Attorney.

-This case is widely believed to be the first time in two decades that where a member of Wichita’s law enforcement arm faces criminal charges for a serious on-duty shooting which resulted in an injury or death.
+This case is widely believed to be the first time in two decades where a member of Wichita’s law enforcement arm faces criminal charges for a serious on-duty shooting which resulted in an injury or death.

 At Betts’ hearing last week, the DA argued that Betts acted recklessly and showed a lack of care for the girl’s life when he discharged his weapon twice at the dog, failing to judge the distance from the girl and lacking a clear background.
 Betts’ defense counsel disagreed, stating that the officer “acknowledged the danger” of a charging dog and acted quickly in response.